 Fourth, create content addressing the topic in full.
 Giving in depth insights and covering the main points and questions people have.
 He suggests creating content of at least 1200 words in length.

 Fifth, where applicable host calculators, images, videos or charts.
 You may not have created them but they help to add authority to your site and show you are aiming to provide answers and quality content.

 Finally, maintain and implement strong SEO housekeeping.
 Keep your headings, 301 redirects all clean, neat and tidy which will help your SEO ranking as well as improving featured snippet likelihood.

 After hearing Adrian speak and taking on board his advice I had a strong feeling that everything that was being suggested was obtainable and totally doable.
 He wasn’t suggesting we perform miracles but instead have a check list of goals and make sure we tick each one.
 To someone new to the industry I found it refreshing to hear things that were so straightforward.

 At the tail end of his talk, Adrian stressed that this information is all anecdotal and what may have worked for him may not work for you.
-However, all of the advice he gave on increasing your chances of attaining a featured snippet will lead you to creating content that is more valuable for your audience and lead you to implement good SEO practices which, in my eyes, is a win-win.
+However, all of the advice he gave on increasing your chances of attaining a featured snippet will lead you to creating content that is more valuable for your audience and lead you to implement good SEO practices – in our SEO agency London team’s eyes, this is a win-win.